News: A desperate search for family and friends

 Yakymchuk, a 29-year-old Ukrainian student at Ohio University, eventually connected with his mom over Facebook.
 Her neighborhood in Ukraine’s capital was not under attack, but sirens warning of possible bombing drove her to an underground parking garage for shelter.

-The feeling for folks like Yakymchuk is of frustration for being absent, but also of forboding.
+The feeling for folks like Yakymchuk is one of frustration for being absent, but also of foreboding.
 The last face-off with Russia in 2014 came in a small, isolated section in the eastern part of the nation.
-The eight years since Ukrainians knew they faced an attack, but learned to live with it.
-"Now," said Yakymchuk, "the bombing is everywhere."
+In the eight years since, Ukrainians knew they faced an attack, but learned to live with it.
+“Now,” said Yakymchuk, “the bombing is everywhere.”

 People are also reading…